wessengetachew/GCD/README.md

             <!-- 2D Visualization -->
             <div class="viz-content active" id="viz-2d">
                 <h3>2D Coprime Lattice Visualization</h3>
                 <p>Visualization of coprime pairs in a 2D lattice.
 Green points are coprime pairs, red points are non-coprime pairs.
-Boundary points (max(x,y) = R) are highlighted with a border.</p>
+Boundary points (max(x,y) = R) are highlighted with a border.
+Click on any point to see its GCD.</p>

                 <div class="legend">
                     <div class="legend-item">